Looking for agility exercises for seniors?

-Speed Drills For Seniors
+Speed Drills For Senior Tennis Players

 Many speed drills are most effectively carried out in conjunction with a partner.
 COVID rules may make this tricky in the short-term, but hopefully the exercises listed below will soon be feasible for everyone.
 Speed work will enhance your acceleration, enabling you to reach drop-shots and lobs more effectively.
 The partner’s role is to resist the athlete’s forward movement by standing facing them and placing their hands on the person’s shoulders and leaning forward, back-pedalling slowly, as the person attempts to sprint.